Flaming Youth (film)

 Flaming Youth is a 1923 American silent drama film directed by John Francis Dillon and starring Colleen Moore and Milton Sills, based on the novel of the same name by Samuel Hopkins Adams.
-The film was produced and distributed by Associated First National.
+Associated First National produced and distributed the film.
 In his retrospective essay "Echoes of the Jazz Age", writer F. Scott Fitzgerald cited Flaming Youth as the only film that captured the sexual revolution of the Jazz Age.
 The film is now considered partially lost.
-One reel survives and is housed at the Library of Congress.
+One 11 minute reel survives and is housed at the Library of Congress.

 Plot

-When Mona Frentiss dies, she has her confidante "Doctor Bobs" watch over her family, especially her youngest daughter Patricia.
+When Mona Frentiss dies, she has her confidante "Doctor Bobs" watch over her family, especially her youngest daughter, Patricia.
 The family has been raised in a most unconventional manner, with Mona having a much younger lover and the father Ralph keeping his own lover on the side.
-As Patricia grows older, she attracts the attention of her mother's former lover, the much older (than Patricia, who in the book is in her early to mid teens) Cary Scott.
+As Patricia grows older, she attracts the attention of her mother's former lover, Cary Scott, who is much older than Patricia (who in the book is in her early to mid-teens).
 Patricia tempts fate with her wild ways, nearly loses her virtue to a musician aboard an ocean-going boat, and is saved in time by Cary.
-Realizing that he is the man for her, she settles down into an experimental marriage.
+Realizing that he is the man for her, Patricia settles down into an experimental marriage.

 Cast

 Background

-There had been several films prior to Flaming Youth which used the flapper as subject matter, such as The Flapper with Olive Thomas, but the financial success of Flaming Youth made it the movie credited with launching a cycle of movies about flappers and helping Colleen Moore be seen as the originator of the screen flapper.
+Prior to Flaming Youth, several films used the flapper cultural phenomenon as subject matter, such as The Flapper (1920) starring Olive Thomas, but the financial success of Flaming Youth made it the movie credited with launching a cycle of movies about flappers and helping Colleen Moore be seen as the originator of the screen flapper.